 - The hot water tank should have a cylinder thermostat

-- Hot water and heating should be programmed seperately on a 7 day timer
+- Hot water and heating should be programmed separately on a 7 day timer

-- Thermostatic Radiator valves should be placed on appropriate radiators.
+- Thermostatic radiator valves (or TRV's) should be placed on appropriate radiators

 Oil Fired Boilers

 An oil fired boiler, especially a condensing model, can give an efficiency rating of up to 98% just as gas can.
 From the 1st of April 2007 it must be noted that boiler installations must be made with a condensing boiler and they must also have a Sedbuk efficiency rating of at least 86%.